hauke96/wiki2book/README.md

 3. Standalone: `wiki2book standalone ./path/to/file.mediawiki`

 Use `wiki2book -h` for more information and `wiki2book <command> -h` for information on a specific command.

+## HTTP

+When starting via `wiki2book server`, wiki2book starts in server mode and accepts HTTP requests as documented in the [server doc](./doc/server.md).

 ### Configuration